jreisinger/docs/data/notes/cloud/aws/glossary.md

 2. EBS (Elastic Block Store) - attached over the network; recommended for most of use cases
 3. SSDs - since 2012; similar to instance storage but massively higher IO speeds

-* it's possible to attach multiple volumes (of either type) and build a SW RAID on them
+It's possible to attach multiple volumes (of either type) and build a SW RAID on them.

 # Networking

 * every instance has a private IP (can only be used within EC2 network) and a public IP
 * behind the scenes AWS will map a public/private IPs and create two DNS entries
-* split-view DNS system - different responses depending on from where do you ask => always reference the public hostname of the instance (rather than the public IP) to save [costs](https://aws.amazon.com/ec2/pricing/#DataTransfer)
+* split-view DNS system - different responses depending on from where do you ask